 The PS must accumulate hours over one full academic year (August - May), including direct service, indirect service, and supervision hours.
-Weekly group supervision is provided by an appropriately licensed faculty member (i.e., the US) during class meetings.
-Additionally, students will have an individual FS, who works at their assigned district and provides at least one hour of supervision per week.
+Administrative supervision is provided by a faculty member (i.e., the US) during class meetings.
+Additionally, students will have an individual FS, who works at their assigned district and provides at least one hour of clinical supervision per week.